Terry Austin: Improving the security of web portals

 There’s also the risk of financial loss.
 Criminals access personal and business online bank account, corporate treasury systems, payroll files, online insurance claim submission systems, and other online services in order to steal money.

-Rake Narang: How are criminals or other parties gaining access to these systems, and what are their objectives for doing so?
+Info Security PG: How are criminals or other parties gaining access to these systems, and what are their objectives for doing so?
 Can you offer examples?

 Terry Austin: Criminals have numerous methods of compromising online portals.